XQF/xqf/README.md

 HOW TO CONTRIBUTE
 -----------------

-The best way to contribute code is to fork this project, to contribute translation please visit our Transifex project.
-See the Wiki page for more information: [wiki/How-to-contribute](https://github.com/XQF/xqf/wiki/How-to-contribute).
+The best way to contribute code is to fork this project.
+To contribute translation please visit our Transifex project.
+You will find more details on the wiki: [wiki/How-to-contribute](https://github.com/XQF/xqf/wiki/How-to-contribute).

 COPYRIGHT
 ---------

 XQF is Copyright © 1998-2000 Roman Pozlevich.
 See the wiki page for contributors: [wiki/Contributors](https://github.com/XQF/xqf/wiki/Contributors).

 Copying is allowed under the terms of the GNU General Public License.